goocy/hypermaze/Readme.md

-# Maze Generator
+# Hypermaze Generator

 Hello there, interdimensional traveler!
-Welcome to the Maze Generator, the perfect project for getting lost in the algorithmic labyrinths beyond the limitations of our earthly dimensions.
+You found the perfect project for getting lost in the algorithmic labyrinths beyond the limitations of our earthly dimensions.
 This project allows you to generate mind-bending mazes of any number of dimensions, watch their creation in real-time, and save them for future exploration, research, or interdimensional fun.

 ## Overview